katarzynajanicka/fragrance-cluster-analysis/README.md

 Cluster descriptions show the general, average characteristics of the members of a given cluster (cluster centroids).
 One cluster may share the same characteristics with other clusters.
 On the basis of the analyzed data, the division into four categories of perfumes (fresh, floral, oriental and woody) turned out to be the most accurate.

 Agglomerative hierarchical clustering technique may be a more correct approach as the different perfumes have a large overlap in fragrance accords.
-Perfume fragrances usually have the same chords, although they belong to different fragrance families.
+Perfume fragrances usually have the same notes, although they belong to different fragrance families.

 ## Status
-This project is in progress.
+Project completed.